eth-educators/eth-docker-docs/website/docs/About/Overview.md

 - Uses official client teams' images, does not publish its own images
 - Supports advanced use cases such as exposing interfaces over https with traefik secure web proxy, or source-building clients locally

+## Guiding principles:

+- Reduce the attack surface of the client as much as feasible.
+- Guide users to good key management as much as possible
+- Create something that makes for a good user experience and guides people new to docker and Linux as much as feasible

 ## Staking workflow

 When setting up an Ethereum staking full node, you'll:

-- Configure and run an execution client and sync it with the Görli testnet or main net
-- Configure and run an Ethereum consensus client and sync it with the Görli testnet or main net
+- Configure and run consensus client and  execution client and sync them with testnet or mainnet
 - Generate validator keys, one per 32 Eth you wish to stake.
 This can and often is done outside of the machine used to run the node, for security reasons.
 - Import validator keys into the validator client, each validator key activates one validator
 - Once the Ethereum execution client and consensus client are fully synced with the chain, deposit Ethereum at the launchpad, 32 ETH per validator key.

-* Note on Görli: Görli testnet is in rough shape and it is quite difficult to get the required 32 eth to setup a validator on the testnet.

 Here's what then happens: